 Theresa Cardinal is a nehiyaw Elder and Knowledge Keeper from the Saddle Lake Cree Nation.
-Theresa is a proud mother and kohkom.
-Theresa was raised in a strong spiritual and ceremonial environment and advocates for healing through ceremony for Indigenous students, families and communities.
+A proud mother and kohkom who was raised in a strong spiritual and ceremonial environment, Theresa advocates for healing through ceremony.

-Theresa completed her Masters in Psychology and currently works as a Mental Health Therapist at CASA.
-After fulfilling her final requirements, Theresa will be a Registered Psychologist.
-Through her work, Theresa advocates for the Indigenous students and parents to understand the school system as it is today but more importantly to understand their rights within this school system as it pertains to the Western system of assessments.
-She also works with a variety of organizations to promote Indigenization of psychological practices, mental health care and support services to include/value Indigenous histories, stories and practices for all classrooms.
+Theresa has a Doctorate in Psychology and currently works as a Mental Health Therapist at CASA.
+She also works with a variety of organizations to promote Indigenization of psychological practices, mental health care and support services to include/value Indigenous histories, stories and practices in the classroom.

-With over 40 years of experience and numerous awards to his name Wil Campbell has been involved in management, development, and cultural leadership with Indigenous people nationally and internationally.
-He sits on a number of international Indigenous councils, has extensive experience promoting Indigenous culture and language in the film, television and radio industries, and works directly with families to maintain their connection to culture and community and follow their own healing journey.
-His influence and his work, reverberates nationally, internationally and directly with families and communities.
+With over 40 years of experience and numerous awards to his name, Wil Campbell has been involved in management, development, and cultural leadership with Indigenous peoples nationally and internationally.
+A member of numerous international Indigenous councils, Wil has extensive experience promoting Indigenous culture and language in the film, television and radio industries, and works directly with families to maintain their connection to culture and community.